monahendawi/quantum-zne-blog/zero-noise-extrapolation.md

 ## What is Zero-Noise Extrapolation?

-Zero-Noise Extrapolation (ZNE) is a Quantum Error Mitigation technique that attempts to estimate the result of an ideal noise-free quantum computation.
+Zero-Noise Extrapolation (ZNE) is one of the most widely used Quantum Error Mitigation techniques for noisy quantum computers.

+The primary objective of ZNE is to estimate the result that would have been obtained if the quantum computation had been executed on a perfectly noise-free quantum computer.

-Instead of trying to eliminate noise from the hardware itself, ZNE studies how the output of a quantum circuit changes as the amount of noise increases.
+Unlike Quantum Error Correction, ZNE does not attempt to actively detect or correct errors during execution.
+Instead, it studies how the output of a quantum circuit changes as noise increases and then uses this information to infer the ideal result.

-By observing this behavior, it becomes possible to estimate what the result would have been if no noise were present.
+This approach is particularly attractive for NISQ devices because it requires little additional hardware and can often be implemented directly on existing quantum processors.

-The technique was first introduced by Temme, Bravyi, and Gambetta in 2017 and has since become one of the most influential methods in Quantum Error Mitigation research.
+Since its introduction by Temme, Bravyi, and Gambetta in 2017, Zero-Noise Extrapolation has become one of the most influential error mitigation techniques in modern quantum computing research.

 ---